litegapps/litegapps.github.io/content/install.md

 4. If you use **[AUTO]** and install magisk or kernelsu, you can force it to **[RECOVERY]** mode by adding an empty file ``/sdcard/force_kopi``.

+5. Make sure that your ROM does not have gapps installed, if it is installed there will be a conflict in the system.